 The rating agencies consider the payout ratio (a measure of the period of time over which a State pays off its debt) as a credit factor.
 A fast payout ratio is a positive credit attribute.
 As illustrated in Chart 10 below, the State's payout ratio exceeds its targeted level and is projected to improve further.
-The chart illustrates that approximately 74% of the State's debt will be retired over the next 10 years (even after issuance of the Connect NC Bonds).
-Moody's notes that "...the state's debt is...structured for a rapid rate of retirement."
+The chart illustrates that approximately 74% of the State's General Fund debt will be retired over the next 10 years.
+In 2019, Fitch in particular noted the "rapid amortization" of the State's debt.